gacmalony/EqualitionSolverOnKotlin/README.md

-THIS APP Bringing to Screen the roots of formula which created from your wroted numbers.
+THIS APP Bringing to Screen the roots of formula which created from wrote numbers by user.